Keystone Essay – Justice, Police, and the Prison System

 This is the delusion of the American justice system.

 The reality is that over 98% of Federal prosecutions are plea bargained before going to trial because who has the financial resources to fight the government.
-Over 400,000 people are locked up in county and local jails on bail, sometimes for months, before ever appearing in court.
+Over 400,000 people are locked up in county and local jails on bail, sometimes for months even years, before ever appearing in court.
 Bail as a system of incarceration.
 In most states over 90% of criminal cases end in plea bargains because despite the constitutional right to an attorney this system has never worked and people are represented by poorly paid attorneys who might only meet their clients at the judicial proceeding.
 Prosecutors thus have enormous leverage in an unsupervised situation to exact whatever penalty fits their needs.

 Our police are portrayed to us in grade school as our trusted guardians and helpers.
 They are our bulwark against crime and chaos.

 If you are poor or worse, black, brown, or otherwise not American, the police are a feared presence, potentially lethal in almost any encounter at any time.
 In recent years ubiquitous videos from smart phones have brought this to the attention of even white people.

 Our prison system is less of a delusion because it reflects the strain of Old Testament fundamentalism that Protestantism brought to this country’s early ruling elite.
 US Prisons are about punishment, pain, and retribution.
 Almost no thought is given to how a person will live after the leave prison.